jsunn-y/CARE/README.md

 CARE is a datasets and benchmarks suite to evaluate the performance of models to predict the functions of enzymes.
 CARE is split into two tasks: classification of enzyme sequences based on Enzyme Commission (EC) number (Task 1), and retrieval of EC number given a reaction (Task 2).

 ## Datasets and splits
-Processed datasets/splits should should be downloaded from [here](https://zenodo.org/records/12195378) (datasets.zip) to replace the empty folders `processed_data` and `splits`, respectively.
+Processed datasets/splits should should be downloaded from [datasets.zip](https://zenodo.org/records/12195378). to replace the empty folders `processed_data` and `splits`, respectively.
 Note that in the full datasets and train sets, every row represents a unique protein-EC pair, or a unique reaction-EC pair.
 In the test sets, every row is also a unique protein-EC or reaction-EC pair, except for the promiscuous test set, where each row maps a protein seqeunce to a list of corresponding ECs.

 The table below summarizes which files should be used for each train-test split described in the work.